jxeeno/aust-govt-covid19-stats/README.md

 ### Why did you build this?

 Because for some reason, our Health department reckons the best way to provide statistical data is through an embedded data visualisation graphic instead of a data file.
+Ok, this doesn't actually sound too bad at first -- but the data isn't easily scrapable because it it's dynamically loaded through WebSockets 🙃.

 This data should be available in machine readable formats for transparency and to enable ease of access.